hiroshimamiya/EPIB685/README.md

 12. Table and figures (optional)

-You can find relevant research designs, problem statement and discussions to follow from journls such as:
+You can find relevant research designs, problem statements and discussions to follow from journls such as:
    -*Environmental Health Perspectives, Environmental Health, Environment International, Epidemiology, Environmental Epidemiology, and Environmental Science & Technology*
-Though you project proposal documentation will be much shorer than these full-length papers.
+Though your project proposal documentation will be much shorter than these full-length papers.

 # Policy around the use of AI technologies for class assignments and presentations